moms-spaghetti/graphql_employee_company_frontend/README.md

 (29.01.21)

-- implemented add employee form
+- added employees and companies form
-- implemented cache update when adding user
+- added cache updates for users and companies

 <br/>